wezzels/campi/README.md

 # campi
 Raspberry Pi.
-Cammera with the touch screen.
+Camera with the touch screen.